 The Canterbury Academy Trust, on behalf of the Canterbury Inclusion Service and KCC, manages the KS3 and KS4 alternative curriculum programme at Grosvenor House and Phoenix House in Herne Bay, now known as City and Coastal College.
-Schools in the local area purchase places for students that would otherwise have been permanently excluded from school.
+Schools in the local area purchase places for students to provide them with respite and intervention, as an alternative to being removed from school.

-The Canterbury Academy Trust delivers the youth commission contract in Canterbury and Ashford districts on behalf of KCC.
+The Canterbury Academy Trust delivered the youth commission contract in Canterbury and Ashford districts on behalf of KCC, up until March 2024, where the contract came to an end.

-Adult Education has been part of the campus since 2006 and works with the Academy trust to ensure that courses are available to suit the needs of the local community.
+Adult Education has been part of the campus since 2006 and works with the academy trust to ensure that courses are available to suit the needs of the local community.

 The Academy trust has a number of sporting links with Kent Crusaders Basketball Club (related party), Canterbury Rugby Club and Marathon Sports (related party).
-These relationships enable the Academy trust to develop post 16 sport provision and also provide enrichment activities for students' pre-16.
+These relationships enable the academy trust to develop post 16 sport provision and also provide enrichment activities for students' pre-16.
 There is a sports facility on site that is managed by Lifestyle Fitness.

 The Academy trust has a tennis dome on the site which is inhabited by Appeti Tennis, who are still interested in pursuing the possibility of expanding the facility with increased court space.
-A Tennis School was created, two students enrolled in the secondary school in 2022/23.
-Students in the tennis school have all improved their rankings and are achieving well academically.
+A Tennis School was created, two students were on roll in the secondary school in 2024/25.
+Students in the tennis school are now in Year 11 and both have improved their rankings and are achieving well academically.